Services

 Media

-I like to use Plex to show family and friends what I’ve been working on in terms of documentaries, TV, film and music.
+I like to use Jellyfin to show clients, family and friends what I’ve been working on in terms of documentaries, TV, film and music.
 YouTube, SoundCloud et al just decimate the quality.